janewliang/GeneticScreen.jl/README.md

 using GeneticScreen
 ```

-The `GeneticScreen` package extends [`matrixLM`](https://github.com/janewliang/matrixLM.jl), so all functionality of the `matrixLM` functions is preserved.
+The `GeneticScreen` package extends [`matrixLM`](https://github.com/senresearch/matrixLM.jl), so all functionality of the `matrixLM` functions is preserved.
 The README for `matrixLM` provides examples of usage for the core least squares estimation functions that may be of interest to the user.

 In this illustrative example, consider simulated data from a tiny genetic screening experiment run on a single 4x6 plate.
 There were 5 experimental conditions (A-E), each with 4 monotonically ordered dosage concentration levels (1-4) replicated 2 times.
 There were 8 mutants, each replicated 3 times per plate.
-The simulated data is stored in the "data/" directory as CSV files.
+The simulated data will be exported as CSV files saved in the working directory.

 ```
 using DataFrames